madpiano/2019-432/calendar.md

 ## TA office hours

+- To contact the TAs (and Dr. Love) at any time, email `431-help` at `case dot edu`.

 Teaching Assistant Office Hours are held in either WG-56 (Computing Lab) or WG-67 (Student Lounge) on the ground floor of the Wood building in the School of Medicine, so be sure to look in both places if you need help.
-The weekly schedule is as follows.
+The weekly schedule is:

 Date | Time
 --------: | --------------